-At just 8 years old, Brianna was placed in foster care, through no fault of her own, after experiencing years of abuse and neglect.
+At just 8 years old, Brianna was placed in foster care, after experiencing years of abuse and neglect.
 The youngest of six children, Brianna was separated from her siblings, including her oldest sister, Amanda.

 “When you go into foster care, you’re like, ‘I don’t know what’s going to happen to me.
 What’s going to happen to my siblings?
 Are we going to be together?
 Are we not going to be together?’
 It was just a constant fear,” reflected Brianna.

 For nine long years, Brianna waited for a permanent home, moving between multiple foster homes.